CHR. Did you meet with no other assault as you came?

 I, I had rather go through this valley to the

-honour that was so accounted by the wisest, than choose that which he esteemed
+honour that was so accounted by the wisest, than choose that

 most worthy our affections.